 While all employees are eligible to receive awards under the 2020 Plan, the Committee currently expects that approximately 300 employees participate in the 2020 Plan.
 In addition, all non-employee directors, of whom there are 6, also participate in the 2020 Plan.
-The basis for participation in the 2020 Plan is the Committee's (or its authorized delegate's) decision, in its sole discretion, that an award to an eligible participant will further the 2020 Plan's purposes of providing a means through which the Company and its affiliates may attract and retain key personnel and to providing a means whereby certain directors, officers, employees, consultants and advisors (and certain prospective directors, officers, employees, consultants, and advisors) of the Company and its affiliates can acquire and maintain an equity interest in the Company, or be paid incentive compensation, which may be measured by reference to the value of shares of common stock, thereby strengthening their commitment to the welfare of the Company and its affiliates and aligning their interests with those of the Company's stockholders.
-In exercising its discretion, the Committee (or its delegate) will consider the recommendations of management and the purposes of the 2020 Plan.
+The basis for participation in the 2020 Plan is the Committee's (or its authorized delegate's) decision, in its sole discretion, that an award to an eligible participant will further the 2020 Plan's purposes of providing a means through which the Company and its affiliates may attract and retain key personnel and to providing a means whereby certain directors, officers, employees, consultants and advisors (and certain prospective directors, officers, employees, consultants, and advisors) of the Company and its affiliates can acquire and maintain an equity interest in the Company, or be paid incentive compensation, which may be measured by reference to the value of shares of common stock, thereby strengthening their committee (or its delegate) will consider the recommendations of management and the purposes of the 2020 Plan.